-On the post, we shall critically look into phone charging percentage as many people are asking, “At what Percentage they should Charge their Phone Battery.”
+In the post, we shall critically look into phone charging percentage as many people are asking, “At what Percentage or when should they Charge their Phone Battery.”

 Mobile phones batteries are manufactured from Lithium-ion electrolytes, and they are meant to have a good life span for about three years.

 People who ask questions about when to charge their phone battery – must have experienced or heard of situations when phone battery life becomes unnecessarily short.

 A short phone battery life can be so annoying, especially for those living in countries where epileptic power supply still exists.